Bill Clinton released from Southern California hospital - The Boston Globe

 Advertisement

 Clinton, 75, was admitted Tuesday to the hospital southeast of Los Angeles with an infection unrelated to COVID-19.
-He plans to continue his recovery at his Chappaqua, New York, home, officials said.
+He arrived Sunday evening at his home in Chappaqua, N.Y., to continue his recovery.

-Spokesman Angel Ureña had said Saturday that Clinton would remain hospitalized one more night to receive further intravenous antibiotics.
+Spokesman Angel Ureña had said Saturday that Clinton would remain hospitalized until at least Sunday to receive further intravenous antibiotics.
 But all health indicators were “trending in the right direction,” Ureña said.

 Hillary Clinton had been with her husband at the hospital and was accompanied there Saturday by daughter Chelsea.